-San Francisco is well-known for a deeply inclusive culture, and residents are open to diversity in every aspect of daily living.
-This welcoming spirit and willingness to embrace other cultures and lifestyles has made the city’s incredible variety of cuisine possible.
+The Bay Area is well-known for its deeply inclusive culture, and residents are open to diversity in every aspect of daily living.
+This welcoming spirit and willingness to embrace other cultures and lifestyles have made the city’s incredible variety of cuisine possible.
 In a single trip, you can enjoy classic flavors and modern remakes from the culinary traditions of dozens of nations.

-No matter which type of cuisine you are craving, you will find a San Francisco restaurant that satisfies.
+No matter which type of cuisine you are craving, you will find a Bay Area restaurant that satisfies.

 An Expectation of Excellence